des256/echidna/doc/README.md

     All hardware together builds up a 3D understanding of reality, including what everyone is doing and saying.
 This is the app input.
     The more hardware, the higher quality this understanding.

+## Take 3

+See video.

+## Take 4

+After reading up on WebXR, ROS2, OpenCV, etc. it seems the challenge in the end will be in: